Original Mallet Options

 The carbon shafts on the Discovery and Evolution mallets can have aluminium fittings so that heads may be removed with the use of an allen key.
 This is an optional extra but does however add weight to the centre of the heads which is counter productive.
 Our new adjustable two piece handles overcome this issue.

-Only recently have the rules of croquet allowed the use of metal end plates.
-This has advanced the development and efficiency of the croquet mallet to a whole new level.
+Over the past 10 years development and efficiency of the croquet mallet has been taken to a whole new level.
 By increasing the length of the head, and re-distributing some of the mass to the striking faces, the moment of inertia is increased.
 This makes the head more stable during the swing, particularly for making accurate rushes, long roquets, and hitting-in.
 Also the mallet is less likely to twist when shots are hit off-centre.
 It’s fair to say that this makes these type of mallets more accurate.

 Matched with a lightweight carbon tubular shaft and EVA grip material these make a superbly balanced mallets that provide the player with more power and yet maintain better control.